AudioMulch: Future

 As outlined in AudioMulch's road map, future versions should bring new sound mangling, filtering and resonating contraptions, an overhauled undo system, 3rd party host integration and performance modulation, as well as further enhancements to existing sound and keyboard controls.

-As of August, 2022, the long promised 64-bit compatible version of AudioMulch has not been released and the website is no longer available.
-As near as anyone can tell, AudioMulch is effectively abandon-ware.
+As of April 2024, the long-promised 64-bit compatible version of AudioMulch has not yet been released despite encouraging remarks documented in the application's website forums that include anecdotes from encounters with Ross that indicate Audiomulch remains under development.
+The website remains fully active and there is a sizeable global user base still using the application.